mzahana/ZLAC8030L_CAN_controller/README.md

 python setup.py develop --user
 ```

-See the remaingin prerequisites in the `requirements.txt` file.
+See the remaining prerequisites in the `requirements.txt` file.
 This branch `python2` is suitable for Python 2.7, and specific Python

 # Installation